 It’s important to note that Leafly isn’t fibbing about their numbers.
 The term “visitors” is often used interchangeably with either page views/sessions, so it’s more vague than incorrect… but hopefully you are beginning to see how a website boasting its overall global reach can be misleading for unseasoned advertisers who are unfamiliar with the terminology and expect to really reach that many people.

 Once you understand how large the potential opportunity is, you’ll want to know how much to budget for your campaign(s).
-Most digital marketing campaigns are sold on a cost-per-click (CPC) or cost-per-mille (CPM) basis, although some publications do sell on a fixed monthly schedule (i.e. $500 for 30 days for a 728×90 leaderboard ad) or on an eCPM basis (a mixture of CPC+CPM).
+Most digital marketing campaigns are sold on a cost-per-click (CPC), cost-per-1,000-impressions (CPM), or cost-per-1,000-viewable-impressions (vCPM) basis, although some publications do sell on a fixed monthly schedule (i.e. $500 for 30 days for a 728×90 leaderboard ad in a specific ad zone).
 As the advertiser, you want to collect rates from each seller and compare apples to apples to determine which is the best value for you.
 Confused on which payment method is best for your business?
 Click here.

 Note: The more targeted your campaign is to a local market, the higher the rates tend to be.
 Because of these cash savings, many dispensaries and cannabis businesses choose to target an entire state rather than by ZIP code (which is often limited in reach as well as being pricier).